joevalook/lighthouse-web-notes/README.md

 ## Summary

-This repository contains all the notes taken by Joe for the Lighthouse Web development bootcamp.
+This repository contains all the notes taken by [Joe](https://github.com/joevalook) for the Lighthouse Web development bootcamp.
 Happy Reading!

+## Day One